 Note: Followers do not need to be registered with WordPress.com.
-Anyone following your blog with an email address that’s not associated with a WordPress.com account will be sent details of how to confirm and manage the sites they’re following without needing to register at WordPress.com.
+Anyone subscribed to your blog with an email address that’s not associated with a WordPress.com account will be sent details of how to confirm and manage the sites they’re following.

 After leaving a comment on one of your posts, readers have the option to follow the comments on that post.
-To learn more about your following comments settings, visit the Follow Comments support page.
+To learn more, visit the Follow Comments support page.

 - Check your spam/junk email box.
-If you have an option to unblock specific email addresses, try allowing
+If your email client gives you the option to unblock specific email addresses, try allowing

 *@wordpress.com(all emails from the domain) and/or